-Fe-Acarí and Yaurilla (Magnetite-apatite type) contain 40 million tonnes of 66% Fe, while Eliana, Monterrosas and Cata Cañete (Fe oxide-Cu-Au) amount to 2.5 million tons with 1.5-2.6% Cu.
+Fe-Acarí and Yaurilla (Magnetite-apatite type) contain 40 Mt of 66% Fe, while Eliana, Monterrosas and Cata Cañete (Fe oxide-Cu-Au) amount to 2.5 Mt with 1.5-2.6% Cu.
 All these skarns are Fe calcic type and late-tectonic.
 The first examples are related to the Albian Patap Super-unit while the last is associated with the Late Cretaceous Cochahuasi Pluton.
-Finally, Cobrepampa is a Cu calcic skarn (Fe oxide-Cu-Au) of 5 million tons with 2-5% Cu, associated with the alkaline Linga Super-unit, and with local dextral faults.
+Finally, Cobrepampa is a Cu calcic skarn (Fe oxide-Cu-Au) of 5 Mt with 2-5% Cu, associated with the alkaline Linga Super-unit, and with local dextral faults.
 All these deposits are auto-reactional skarns.